Camborne: Climate

+Camborne has an oceanic climate typical of Cornwall with particularly narrow temperature ranges even by British standards.
+The absence of a large landmass nearby means that warm air from the continent gets cooled down over the sea in summer.
+In winter, cold air masses get moderated by the same effect.
+Rainfall is frequent all year due to moist air from the Gulf Stream.

 The UK Met Office operate an Upper Air Station in Camborne.

 History

+Early history

 The first mention of the medieval Camborne churchtown is in 1181 although in 1931 the ruins of a probable Romano-British villa were found at Magor Farm, Illogan, near Camborne, and excavated that year under the guidance of the Royal Institution of Cornwall.
-It is the only Roman villa to be found in the whole of Cornwall.

 There are also early Christian sites such as an inscribed altar stone, (now in the Church of St Martin and St Meriadoc), and dated to the 10th or 11th centuries, which attests to the existence of a settlement then.

 Langdon (1896) records seven stone crosses in the parish of which two are at Pendarves.
 By the late Middle Ages manorial holdings developed in the surrounding area, and church-paths linked the churchtown to the outlying hamlets.
 Cornish medieval mystery plays were held in a playing place and the churchyard is said to have had a pilgrimage chapel and holy well.
 John Norden visited in 1584 and described Camborne as "A churche standinge among the barrayne hills".
 At this time there would have been moors and rough grazing as well as small fields in the surrounding countryside.

-By 1708 Camborne had rights to hold markets and three fairs a year which may be an indication of tin mining in the area; Camborne's was inland and in an unfavourable location for trading.
-Mining is first recorded locally in the 1400s with early exploitation of the small streams cutting through the mineralised area and from shallow mines following lodes.
-Adit mining was first recorded in the 16th century.
+By 1708 Camborne had rights to hold markets and three fairs a year.
 A sign of increasing industrial activity and increasing industrial population is the first chapel built in 1806 and the development of a local Methodist community.
 In 1823 the population was around 2,000 and in 1841 it was 4,377, with 75 smiths recorded and over two-thirds of the working population employed in the mining industry.
 In the expanding town gasworks were opened in 1834, the Hayle Railway was built (1834–37) and Holmans opened a small foundry in 1839.
+The current Market House was completed in 1866.

+Camborne was connected to the electric telegraph network in 1863 when the Electric and International Telegraph Company opened stations at Truro, Redruth, Penzance, Camborne, Liskard and St Austell.